 Can I use this grant for language study?

 The In-Asia Grants are aimed at individuals who want to examine a topic that is outside of the usual classroom environment.
 This may include internship positions at a nonprofit organization, research in a laboratory, art and music explorations, and other endeavors.
 In-Asia grants are not awarded for language study; study away programs may be better suited for this type of study.

 Who is eligible for a grant?

 Shansi awards In-Asia Grants to first, second and third-year students.
 Fourth-year double degree students are also eligible.
-International students are eligible for these grants but not for projects in their home countries.
-Graduating seniors are not eligible for this grant.
 One of the requirements of the grant is that the recipients give an on-campus presentation when they return to campus.
 The preparation for this presentation takes considerable time and collaboration with Shansi staff members.
 Graduating seniors are eligible for Oberlin Shansi Fellowships.